-Dr. Jackie Elliott started as President of North Arkansas College on July 1, 2011.
-Before coming to Northark, she served for five years as the Vice President of Student Affairs at Northwest Missouri State University.
-Before moving to Missouri, Dr. Elliott served in various administrative positions at Barton Community College in Great Bend Kansas, Creighton University in Omaha Nebraska and Highland Community College in Highland Kansas.
+Dr. Jackie Elliott is the President of Central Arizona College, a position she has held since July 2016.
+Prior to this, Dr. Elliott was President of North Arkansas College since 2011.
+Earlier in her career, she served for five years as the Vice President of Student Affairs at Northwest Missouri State University and in various administrative positions at Barton Community College in Great Bend Kansas, Creighton University in Omaha Nebraska and Highland Community College in Highland Kansas.

 Dr. Elliott also serves as a Peer Corps Reviewer for the Higher Learning Commission and an Examiner for the Malcolm Baldrige National Quality Award.